 Nutrition Counseling for Addiction Recovery

 Everyone has heard the saying, “you are what you eat”.
 While you may not literally turn into a carrot or slice of pizza, your body does respond to what you eat.
 Undernourishment can affect sleep, disturb mood, and reduce the effectiveness of the immune system–leading to health issues.
 Typically, individuals develop unhealthy nutritional habits during their time using addictive substances and need to learn about the importance of nutrition.
 Once the importance of nutrition is understood, clients will be more open to learning and establishing new eating habits.
 Plus, implementation of nutritional habits and physical activity during treatment can help establish new and healthy lifestyles.
+It is here that clients are guided to not just learn about nutrition, but also to learn to shop effectively for healthy groceries and cook well-balanced meals within a budget.

 Get on the "Path" to Recovery